yhomarys-qa/juice-shop-qa-portfolio/06-Bug-Reports/03_major_bug_002_remember_me.md

 ---

 ## 🔍 Preconditions
-- User account must be previously registered and active.
+- User account must be registered
-- User is currently visiting the application Login interface.
+- User must be on the Login page

 ---

 ## 🧪 Steps to Reproduce